wikror/wikror.github.io/index.md

 title: Home
 ---

-# Hello world
+# Wiktor Rorot

-My name is *Wiktor Rorot*, I am an aspiring philosopher, currently studying at the University of Warsaw.
+I am an aspiring philosopher, currently studying at the University of Warsaw.
 This website collects some info [about me](./about) and the [projects](./projects) I'm working on.

-I also added a blog, but I don't suspect I will be using it often.
+I also have a blog here, but I don't suspect I will be using it often.